 G2 is the default starting point for B2B software buying decisions.
-With over 3 million verified reviews and 90 million annual buyers researching products on the platform, it works as both a marketplace where buyers discover software and a data platform where vendors identify those buyers.
-Its acquisition of Capterra, Software Advice, and GetApp from Gartner makes it the largest player in software discovery.
+With over 6 million verified reviews across its ecosystem and more than 200 million annual buyers researching products since its acquisition of Capterra, Software Advice, and GetApp from Gartner in January 2026, it operates as both a marketplace where buyers discover software and a data platform where vendors identify those buyers.

 To write this G2 review, we analyzed the platform in depth.
 It's a good fit if: